Alibakhshov/JavaFX/README.md

 ![img_5.png](src/Pictures/img_5.png)

+Simple Contact List App:

+Output of the Simple Contact List App:

-Contact List App is a simple JavaFX application that allows the user to add, edit and delete contacts.
+Modified Contact List App is a simple JavaFX application that allows the user to add, edit and delete contacts.
 Navigate to the source code here.

-Output of the Contact List App:
+Output of the Modified Contact List App:

 ![img_6.png](src/Pictures/img_6.png)